openmrv/MRV/Formatted/Modules_1/Classification_m1.3.md

   * Basic syntax of functions
   * Basic image processing, including choice of imagery, cloud-screening, mosaicking and compositing

-> NOTE: Refer to process "Pre-processing" and tool "GEE" for more information and resources for working in Google Earth Engine.
+> NOTE: Refer to process "Pre-processing" and tool "GEE" for more information and resources for working in Google Earth Engine and image composites.

 * Basic remote sensing concepts